 Soil gas samples can be collected using the Post Run Tubing (PRT) system or a stainless steel implant that can be used for one time or long term monitoring.

-Soil samples can be collected using Macro Core samplers, Dual Tube Samplers, and Split spoons for geotechnical sampling.
+Soil samples can be collected using Macro Core samplers and Dual Tube Samplers.

-Monitoring wells are available from 1/2"-4" diameter and can be pre-packed or constructed onsite through casing or augers.
+Monitoring wells are available from 1/2"-2" diameter and can be pre-packed or constructed onsite through casing.

 Groundwater and Soil Gas Samples can be collected via temporary points available in PVC or reusable stainless steel screen